parrisma/rfq-rag/README.md

 However its not a free lunch

-- Much can be automated but it does not 100% eliminate human oversight
+- Much can be automated but it does not 100% eliminate human oversight.
-- Commodity tooling, but requires specialists to build and operate
+- Commodity tooling, but requires specialists to build and operate.
-- Models have bias, so on-going evaluation and selection is needed
+- Models have bias, so on-going evaluation and selection is needed.
 - Vector databases contain much sensitive data needing appropriate security.
-- Compute costs will be a factor at scale as running LLM's is expensive
+- Compute costs could be a factor at scale as running LLM's is compute intensive.
-- Regulatory approval would be an issue with customer facing applications
+- Regulatory approval would be an issue with customer facing applications.
 - Augmentation examples must be kept current as a data driven process.
 - Determinism is not guaranteed, so error detection must be designed in.